Start Your LLC Online With Nolo Today

 Here are the steps you need to take to start a limited liability company (LLC) in Pennsylvania.

 Here are the steps you need to take to form an LLC in Pennsylvania.
-For more information on how to form an LLC in any state, see Nolo's article How to Form an LLC.
+(For more on how to form an LLC in any state, see our article on how to start an LLC.)

-Your LLC's name must be distinguishable from the names of other business entities already on file with the Pennsylvania Department of State.
-Names may be checked for availability at the Pennsylvania Department of State business name database.
+LLC name must be distinguishable.
+Your LLC's name must be distinguishable (different) from the names of other business entities already on record with the Pennsylvania Department of State (DOS).
+You can check names for availability at the DOS's business search.
+(15 Pa.
+Cons.
+Stat. § 202 (2024).)

-A Pennsylvania LLC is created by filing a Certificate of Organization Domestic Limited Liability Company (Form DSCB:15-8821) with the Department of State.
-The certificate must include:
+A Pennsylvania LLC is created by filing a Certificate of Organization Limited Liability Company (Form DSCB:15-8821) with the DOS.
+At a minimum, the certificate must include the following information:

 The certificate must be accompanied by a completed New Entity Docketing Statement (Form DSCB:15-134A).
 This form must include: